 Expectations for MediaMedia outlets can expect:

-- A response/answer (same day if possible and within as reasonable amount of time as possible).
-This can even include informing the outlet that “at this time we do not have an answer to your request, but we continue pursuit.”
+- A response/answer (the same day if possible and within a reasonable amount of time as possible).
+This can even include informing the outlet that “at this time we do not have an answer to your request, but we continue the pursuit.”

 - To ensure accuracy and to assist with the facilitation of details and information it is necessary for the City Manager’s Office to seek the reporter's deadline and questions sent in writing via email.

-- Be mindful with requests requiring interdepartmental research or other such complex requests that involve comprehensive attention.
-Expecting a short turnaround time on such request is not reasonable and will be communicated by City Manager’s Office.
+- Be mindful of requests requiring interdepartmental research or other such complex requests that involve comprehensive attention.
+Expecting a short turnaround time on such a request is not reasonable and will be communicated by City Manager’s Office.

 - A request late in the afternoon that requires significant research and/or coordination will be handled the following day unless circumstances warrant otherwise.

 - For interview requests, we are implementing a 72-hour lead time.
-This allows for scheduling and to ensure that the interviewee is prepared.
+This allows for scheduling and ensuring that the interviewee is prepared.

 Litigation and Personnel Issues

 As a matter of general practice, the City of Fort Pierce and its departments therein do not discuss litigation and/or personnel-related information.

 Most proactive media contact is initiated through the City Manager’s Office.
 This includes issuing press releases and media advisories.
 Departments seeking publicity for events or activities must contact the City Manager’s Office as soon as possible to ensure the best media coverage of their activities.

 Media releases have no cost and are effective for generating publicity and awareness about City issues and events.
 Local media has been very responsive to City news releases.

 Media releases are created and distributed by the City Manager’s Office, which will work with appropriate staff to ensure information is accurate.
 Staff or managers can provide prewritten releases to City Manager’s Office for editing and distribution.